Security Analyst Diaries #2: Detect-alert-respond, context is key everywhere in security operations.

 rule prod_privileged_command_usage {meta:author = “ACME Detection Labs”description = “Detects privileged command activity on production services.”severity = “HIGH”events:$prod.metadata.event_type = “USER_RESOURCE_ACCESS”$prod.metadata.vendor_name = “ACME”$prod.metadata.product_name = “ACME Audit Daemon”$prod.metadata.product_event_type = “Shell Activity”$prod.security_result.action = “ALLOW”$prod.target.process.command_line in %ACME_highly_privileged_commands$prod.principal.user.userid = $user$context.graph.metadata.vendor_name = “ACME”$context.graph.metadata.product_name = “CMDB”$context.graph.metadata.entity_type = “USER”$context.graph.entity.user.userid = $usermatch:

-$user over 15moutcome:$risk_score = max(if ( $prod.metadata.product_event_type = “Shell Activity”, 50) +// Privileged commands we wish to monitorif ( $prod.target.file.full_path = “/sbin/acme_sql”, 20) +if ( $prod.target.file.full_path = “/sbin/acme_backend”, 10) +if ( $prod.target.file.full_path = “/sbin/acme_frontend”, 5) +// Monitored users & groups who can have accessif ( $context.graph.entity.user.department = “IT”, 10) +if ( $context.graph.entity.user.department = “SRE”, 5) +// — empty values would denote ACME CMDB is not populating correctly, not expectedif ( $context.graph.entity.user.department = “”, 20) +// Raise Risk for Contractors — not expected behaviorif ( $context.graph.entity.user.title = /contractor/ nocase , 20))condition:$prod and $context}
+outcome:$risk_score = max(if ( $prod.metadata.product_event_type = “Shell Activity”, 50) +// Privileged commands we wish to monitorif ( $prod.target.file.full_path = “/sbin/acme_sql”, 20) +if ( $prod.target.file.full_path = “/sbin/acme_backend”, 10) +if ( $prod.target.file.full_path = “/sbin/acme_frontend”, 5) +// Monitored users & groups who can have accessif ( $context.graph.entity.user.department = “IT”, 10) +if ( $context.graph.entity.user.department = “SRE”, 5) +// — empty values would denote ACME CMDB is not populating correctly, not expectedif ( $context.graph.entity.user.department = “”, 20) +// Raise Risk for Contractors — not expected behaviorif ( $context.graph.entity.user.title = /contractor/ nocase , 20))condition:$prod and $context}

 Outcomes supports the variables $risk_score (only) at this time, and can make use of either SUM or MAX aggregate functions.
 Via a conditional IF statement you can call UDM Event, or UDM Entity Event data via Chronicle Graph to calculate a risk score.